-Anti-Snyder site seeks to exploit confusion with Flint relief website
+Anti-Snyder site seeks to exploit Flint relief website

 During Gov.Rick Snyder’s Flint-focused State of the State address, the governor promoted a state government website for Flint relief efforts called HelpForFlint.com.

 “If you would also like to aid Flint, please to to HelpforFlint.com to volunteer or donate,” Snyder said.
 “If you are a Flint resident who needs help getting the water you need — go to HelpforFlint.com.”